cyberark/conjur/design/authenticators_status_api.md

 1. The Conjur operator logs into Conjur
 1. The Conjur operator configures the Authenticators according to the docs
     1. We might have several authenticators configured
-1. The operator runs the Healthcheck request: `GET /authenticators/health`
+1. The operator runs the Status request: `GET /authenticators/status`
 1. The operator gets a response:
     1. In case all the authenticators are healthy, a response with code 200 and the following body: